ts-oas/ts-oas/README.md

 ## CLI

 Command line tool is designed to behave just like the programmatic way.
-Once it has been intalled, CLI can be executable using `npx ts-oas`, or just `ts-oas` if installed globally.
+Once it has been installed, CLI can be executable using `npx ts-oas`, or just `ts-oas` if installed globally.

 ```
 Usage: ts-oas <file-paths> <type-names> [options]